jonnymind/SIRPAS/Source/Base_Module/Skills/Firearms/Take_Cover.md

 #### Take Cover

 @(dd cm_firearm_take_cover)
+{
-{ "Type": "Defense",
+	"Type": "Defense",
 	"Modifier": "+3",
 	"Prereq": "Firearms 3",
-	"DR": "-2"
+	"ACR": "2 **Fcs**"
 }

 If a cover is within movement range for the turn, the character can use this defense to run towards a covered position, with a fixed +3 modifier.